johnpaulguzman/tts_util/DEVELOPMENT.md

-# Contributing to tts-util
+# Contributing to tts_util

-**Thank you for your interest in contributing to tts-util!** This document provides guidelines for contributors.
+**Thank you for your interest in contributing to tts_util!** This document provides guidelines for contributors.

 ## Quick Links